-Árpád Habony has served as Prime Minister Viktor Orbán‘s chief strategic adviser since 2006 (source in Hungarian).
-Prime Minister Orbán has never, however, acknowledged that Habony serves in this unofficial capacity, stating in 2015 that “nobody of that name appears on any state payroll” (source in Hungarian).
+Árpád Habony has been Prime Minister Viktor Orbán‘s chief strategic adviser since 2006 (source in Hungarian).
+However, Prime Minister Orbán has never acknowledged that Habony serves in this unofficial capacity, stating in 2015 that “nobody of that name appears on any state payroll” (source in Hungarian).

 Habony is regarded as the architect of many of the Orbán government’s main policies, notably the 2013 public utility-fee cuts and the 2015 anti-migration campaign (source in Hungarian; see Hungary and the Great Migration).